 Do not bother to cover the toroids with fiberglass tape.
 As we experienced early on, in several years of outdoor and damp indoors locations, the irregular surface of the fiberglass tape became a point for moisture, mold, and airborne material such as smoke and airborne tree resin particles to accumulate and become a dielectric and carbon track issue.
 With temperature changes, even a "sealed" box allowed air egress at hardware penetration points.
 "Project boxes" with doors required weep holes in the bottom of the box to blow out droplets when sunlight struck the box and heated it.

-The teflon sleeved wire should be wound directly on the bare toroid core.
-In addition to our experience, W2FMI flatly states in his book that fiberglass tape is not needed if teflon sleeving is used.
+The PTFE sleeved wire should be wound directly on the bare toroid core.
+In addition to our experience, W2FMI flatly states in his book that fiberglass tape is not needed if PTFE sleeving is used.

 If your core consists of multiple toroids, then tape them together at 120 degree intervals with one perpendicular turn of narrow electrical tape plus an inch overwrap.
 This is just to hold them together to start the winding.
 After winding, the windings and hold-down tiewraps will hold the toroids together.